 Anyone with a repeater-capable GMRS 2-way radio is welcome and encouraged to check in to the net.
 We recommend that you first listen to few check-ins to get a sense for the pattern of communications.

 To transmit (talk) on the GENOAK net you will first need to program your repeater-capable GMRS radio with specific transmit and receive codes.
 If your radio is not configured please contact us for this access/programming information if you are in the Oakland/East Bay area.
-Note that anyone with an FRS/GMRS radio can listen to the GENOAK net on Channel 17 (462.600 MHz) with the “Privacy Code” set to 0 or “Off”.
+Note that anyone with an FRS/GMRS radio can monitor (listen to) the GENOAK net on Channel 17 (462.600 MHz) with the “Privacy/PL Code” set to 0 or “Off”.

-At the start of the check-in net you will be asked to provide your call sign, name and neighborhood affiliation or location and Zonehaven evacuation zone name/number.
+During the check-in net you will be asked to provide your FCC GMRS call sign, first name, neighborhood affiliation or location and Zonehaven evacuation zone name/number.
 You should be able to say your call sign in “phonetics,” using the ITU/NATO phonetic alphabet (but it’s not mandatory.)

-The GENOAK check-in net is a “directed net,” meaning that you should not interrupt unless you are checking in or called upon by Net Control.
-If you wish to speak, say your full GMRS call sign and wait for Net Control to come back to you.
+The GENOAK check-in net is a “directed net,” meaning that you should refrain from transmitting unless you are checking in or called upon by Net Control.
+If you need to talk at any other time, say your full GMRS call sign and wait for Net Control to come back to you.
 Emergency and priority traffic may interrupt the net by saying “break” or “emergency” followed by your call sign.

 Be a Net Control Operator!

 Anyone with a repeater-capable GMRS radio and a GMRS call sign is encouraged to lead a regular check-in net as the Net Control Operator.
 It is a great learning experience and not difficult!
-We recommend that you first participate in at least 5 regular nets and that you spend at least 2 nets practicing writing down all the call signs as others check in.
-Contact us to request an upcoming date or ask during the regular check-in net.
+We recommend that you first participate in a few check-in nets and practice writing down the call signs and requested information as others check in.
+Contact us to sign up for an upcoming date or ask during the regular check-in net.